NJ1219/APIs-Project/README.md

 1. Generated a Plaid access token to access the Developer Sandbox.

 2. Used the Access token to fetch account transactions from the sandbox.
-I fetched the last 90 days of transactions from the sandbox using the following institution:
+The last 90 days of transactions were fetched from the sandbox using the following institution:

     ```python
     INSTITUTION_ID = "ins_109508"